westerndigitalcorporation/zonedstorage.io/docs/getting-started/zbd-emulation.md

 ### Listing *null_blk* Zoned Block Device Parameters

-The *null_blk* kernel module accepts many arguments to adjust the zone configuration of the emulated device.
-The zone-related arguments can be listed using the *modinfo* command and those arguments can be modified by using *configfs* once the *null_blk* module is loaded.
+The *null_blk* kernel module accepts many arguments that can adjust the zone configuration of the emulated device.
+These arguments can be listed by using the *modinfo* command and can be modified by using the *configfs* command after the *null_blk* module is loaded.

 ```
 # modinfo null_blk